2024 Massachusetts Governor's Council election: District 3

 The 3rd Governor's Council district is contained to eastern Massachusetts.
-The incumbent is Democrat Marilyn M. Petitto Devaney, who has represented the district since 1999.
+The incumbent was Democrat Marilyn M. Petitto Devaney, who has represented the district since 1999.
 She was re-elected in the 2022 general election with 98.2% of the vote.
 In 2022, Devaney was challenged by public defender Mara Dolan in the Democratic primary, surviving the challenge by 1,658 votes.
 Dolan won the 2024 primary by 3,760 votes.